wittfabian/djangae/docs/db_backend.md

  - `ManyToManyField` will not work reliably/efficiently - use `RelatedSetField` or `RelatedListField` instead
  - Transactions.
 The Datastore has transactions, but they are not "normal" transactions in the SQL sense.
 [Transactions should be done using djangae.db.transactional.atomic](db_backend.md#transactions).
+- If unique constraints are enabled, then you are limited to a maximum of 25 unique or unique_together constraints per model (see [Unique Constraint Checking](#unique-constraint-checking)).

 There are probably more but the list changes regularly as we improve the datastore backend.
 If you find another limitation not mentioned above please consider sending a documentation PR.